persistent-security/SMShell/README.md

 # SMShell
 PoC for an SMS-based shell.
 Send commands and receive responses over SMS from mobile broadband capable computers.

-This tool came as an insipiration during a research led by Markus Vervier, presented at [Offensivecon 2023](https://www.offensivecon.org/speakers/2023/markus-vervier.html)
+This tool came as an insipiration during a research on eSIM security implications led by Markus Vervier, presented at [Offensivecon 2023](https://www.offensivecon.org/speakers/2023/markus-vervier.html)

 # Disclaimer
 This is not a complete C2 but rather a simple Proof of Concept for executing commands remotely over SMS.